-On August 18, 2021, Governor Inslee issued proclamation 21-14.1, requiring all employees of Washington higher education institutions to be fully vaccinated by October 18, 2021 as a condition of employment unless a documented medical or religious exemption is approved.
+On August 18, 2021, Governor Inslee issued proclamation 21-14.2, requiring all employees of Washington higher education institutions to be fully vaccinated as a condition of employment unless:

 The proclamation applies to all UW employees whether on-site or remote, however the information on this page applies to staff, academic student employees and student employees only.
-The Office of Academic Personnel will communicate about how the proclamation applies to faculty and academic personnel.
+The Office of Academic Personnel provides information about how the proclamation applies to faculty and academic personnel.

-Employees may choose any of the three COVID-19 vaccines (manufactured by Pfizer, Moderna, or Johnson & Johnson).
-If you are participating in an approved clinical trial or have been fully vaccinated with a WHO emergency use listed (EUL) or prequalified vaccine, please contact EH&S at firstname.lastname@example.org or 206-616-3344 regarding the requirement or Employee Health at the medical centers.
+Employees may meet this requirement by providing proof of having been fully vaccinated against COVID-19 with any of the three COVID-19 vaccines (manufactured by Pfizer, Moderna, or Johnson & Johnson).
+Employees may also meet the requirement if they are participating in an approved clinical trial, or have been fully vaccinated with a WHO emergency use listed (EUL) or prequalified vaccine.
+Please contact EH&S at firstname.lastname@example.org or 206-616-3344 regarding the requirement or Employee Health at the medical centers for more information.

 Employees should pay attention to dose timelines to ensure they are able to receive the last dose of the selected vaccine regimen at least two weeks prior to the deadline.

 The Governor’s proclamation allows for reasonable accommodation for medical or religious reasons as outlined below.
-A philosophical reason is no longer an acceptable exemption reason.
-Employees who previously attested to a philosophical exemption will be required to provide proof of a COVID-19 vaccine or may request a medical or religious accommodation if appropriate.
+A philosophical reason is not an acceptable exemption reason.

 Medical accommodation: A request for an exemption from the vaccination requirement as an accommodation due to an underlying medical condition and/or disability that prevents the employee from receiving an authorized COVID-19 vaccine.
 Employees requesting a medical exemption from the vaccination requirement are required to have their healthcare provider complete a statement that includes the anticipated duration of the need for accommodation.